rodynaamrfathy/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

 ![Web Stack Flow Diagram](https://example.com/your-diagram-image.png)

 ### Contributing
 Contributions to enhance the explanation are encouraged!
-Please submit pull requests to the [What Happens When GitHub repository](https://github.com/alex/what-happens-when#the-g-key-is-pressed).
+Please submit pull requests to the What Happens When GitHub repository).

 ### Blog Post Outline